cjlarose/cjlarose.github.io/_posts/2014-03-08-run-docker-with-vagrant.md

     vagrant@precise64:~$ curl https://get.docker.io/ubuntu/ | sudo sh

-You can optionally add the `vagrant` user to the `docker` group so that you don't have to write "sudo" before every priveledged `docker`
+You can optionally add the `vagrant` user to the `docker` group so that you don't have to write "sudo" before every privileged `docker`
 command:

     sudo usermod -aG docker vagrant